Economic Growth versus Economic Development

 Even though GDP and GNP are useful measures of economic growth, some economists believe that these measures also have some shortcomings.
 The following are some problems that may be present in a country in the face of persistent economic growth using GDP as a measure of growth and levels of living standards:

 - Inequality – economic growth may only benefit a small percentage of the population.
 For example, if a country produces more goods and services, it will see an increase in GDP.
 However, growth in GDP per capita could result from growth in the incomes of richer groups in society with the incomes of poorer groups remaining unchanged.

-- Environmental problems - producing toxic chemicals will lead to an increase in real GDP.
+- Environmental problems – producing toxic chemicals will lead to an increase in real GDP.
 However, without proper regulation it can also lead to environmental and health problems.
-This is an example of where growth leads to a decline in living standards of the population.

 - Military spending – a country may increase GDP through spending more on military goods.
 However, if this is at the expense of health care and education it can lead to lower living standards.

 Developed Countries are the countries which are developed in terms of economy and industrialization.
 The developed countries are also known as advanced countries or the first world countries, as they are self-sufficient nations.
 The countries which are going through the initial levels of industrial development along with low per capita income are known as developing countries.
 These countries are also referred to as third world countries.